alialiusefi/gazzette.github.io/_posts/2024-02-18-Introducing-observability-with-prometheus.md

 excerpt_separator: "<!--more-->"
 categories:
   - Blog
+toc: true
 tags:
   - observability
   - metrics
   - prometheus
   - postgres
+  - docker
 ---

 Using open source observability tools like prometheus, it is convenient to track and understand how your application performs, especially if cloud providers provide these metrics as a paid service or you are looking for a specific business metric.

 ## Introduction

-Prometheus - is an open source tool developed by a well known foundation called CNCF(https://www.cncf.io/), that provides open source cloud tools.
+Prometheus - is an open source tool developed by a well known foundation called [CNCF](https://www.cncf.io/), that provides open source cloud tools.
 The same people who developed kubernetes!

 Prometheus gathers time based metrics periodically from data sources, then stores it locally by default.
 It is written in GO language and performs quite well.
 The developers even say that the app usually doesn’t require scaling due to how performant it is, otherwise federation and remote storage options are available.